The Autograph Hound: Plot

-Again, Donald has to flee, and he runs to a castle with the sign The Road To Mandalay, which turns out to be just a model.
+Again, Donald has to flee, and he runs to a castle with the sign "The Road To Mandalay", which turns out to be just a canvas.
 After bumping his head into it and realizing his mistake, he runs into another direction.
 On a pair of stairs, he bumps into Shirley Temple.
 She, too, recognizes him and asks for an autograph.
 They both sit down to sign each other their autographs and Donald, excited he has his first real autograph, jumps in the air with joy.
 Then suddenly, the security guard finally grabs him and intends to beat him with his nightstick.
-Shirley tells him to leave Donald alone and he drops him on the floor in surprise.
-"Donald Duck?
-Did you say "Donald Duck"?".
-Other Hollywood actors hear his comment and enthusiastically rush to Donald to ask him to sign his autograph for them.
-(In chronological order: Greta Garbo, Clark Gable, The Andrews Sisters, Charlie McCarthy, Stepin Fetchit, Roland Young, the Lone Ranger riding his horse Silver, Joe E. Brown, Martha Raye, Hugh Herbert, Irvin S. Cobb, Edward Arnold, Katharine Hepburn, Eddie Cantor, Slim Summerville, Lionel Barrymore, Bette Davis, Groucho Marx, Harpo Marx, Mischa Auer, Joan Crawford, and Charles Boyer).
+Shirley tells him to leave Donald alone and he drops him on the floor in surprise: "Donald Duck?
+Did you say "Donald Duck"?"
+Other Hollywood actors hear his comment and enthusiastically rush to Donald to ask him to sign his autograph for them (in chronological order: Greta Garbo, Clark Gable, The Andrews Sisters, Charlie McCarthy, Stepin Fetchit, Roland Young, the Lone Ranger riding his horse Silver, Joe E. Brown, Martha Raye, Hugh Herbert, Irvin S. Cobb, Edward Arnold, Katharine Hepburn, Eddie Cantor, Slim Summerville, Lionel Barrymore, Bette Davis, Groucho Marx, Harpo Marx, Mischa Auer, Joan Crawford, and Charles Boyer).
 When the police officer asks Donald to sign his autograph book and offers him his pen, Donald squirts ink in the policeman's face.
 While the ink drips from the security guard's face and Donald writes his name on the officer's chest, Donald laughs hysterically.